 El Nido, Palawan: What Make’s A Paradise

 Whenever I hear anything about “El Nido” as a kid, the first thing that comes to my head is our very own Miss Universe title-holder, Ms. Margie Moran.
-I don’t know why, but maybe it’s because of all those travel shows I hear my grandmother watches on TV during late evenings whenever I’m supposed to be asleep already.
-Then I came to discover eventually that she is not at all associated with El Nido, but is, in fact, associated with Pearl Farm (she manages it, not sure if she owns it), which is in Davao, and not Palawan– where El Nido is located.
+Maybe it’s because of all those travel shows I hear my grandmother watches on TV during late evenings whenever I’m supposed to be asleep already.
+Then I eventually came to discover that she is not at all associated with El Nido, but is associated with Pearl Farm (she manages it, not sure if she owns it), which is in Davao, and not Palawan– where El Nido is.
 So there’s that.
 Then when I was a bit older in college, when I hear about how beautiful El Nido is as a travel destination, I never dared even dream of reaching it, because all I can assume is how expensive it probably is.
 That only those who have the moolah can enjoy this paradise.
 Boy am I happy to be proven wrong again.

 FROM THE BIRDS

-For me, El Nido is where Boracay meets Coron~ a combo of island adventure which showcases gorgeous limestone formations and also having the option to frolic on kilometers of lovely, powdery white sands minus the hords of tourists.
-While it may be a place that’s bit harder to reach (compared to most tourist spots), it’s definitely worth all the effort.
+For me, El Nido is where Boracay meets Coron~ a combo of island adventure which showcases gorgeous limestone formations and also has the option to frolic on kilometers of lovely, powdery white sands minus the hordes of tourists.
+While it may be a place that’s a bit harder to reach (compared to most tourist spots), it’s worth all the effort.

 With the help of a local tour organizer, I organized a group of 14 people, rented a house in the locality and booked 3 tours for our adventure.
 There are several ways to go to El Nido.
 For us, we opted for the Manila-PP flight and then rented a van for the land trip taking us from Puerto Princesa to the town of El Nido.